Taking the train from Venice to Padua

 However, if you're staying on the island and want to leave straight from Venezia Santa Lucia station to Padua, that's no problem.
-The high-speed Italo service from Venezia Santa Lucia to Rome makes its first stop at Padua, taking just 25 minutes.
+The high-speed Frecciarossa service from Venezia Santa Lucia to Rome makes its first stop at Padua, taking just 25 minutes.
 The first departure for this service leaves at 08:00.
 Another option is the regional Trenitalia service from Venezia Santa Lucia to Padua.
 The journey takes up to 50 minutes one way.
 It's by far the most budget-friendly choice and a superb scenic option.
 It travels at a more leisurely speed, meaning you get to see a bigger slice of local Italian life in towns and villages along the way.

 One day in Padua